Want to present at

 - Characters, tables, formulae, figures, symbols, graphics: All must be embedded into your text.
 Please keep to a minimum, and limit the fonts to those that are available with the standard distribution of Microsoft® Word.
 Non-standard fonts will lead to errors in transmission.

 3. Submit your Abstract

 Once you have your completed abstract ready and a preferred session picked, click the button below to submit.

 Abstracts may only be received through the online submission process.
 You will be required to fill out a general information form, and then given a choice to either upload your abstract directly from your computer as a PDF file or e-mail your abstract as an attachment created in Word version 2013 – 2020.
 The information you upload on the general information form is not added to your abstract.
 You must still include the title and author information in the PDF abstract file you upload.

 CONFIRMATION OF ABSTRACT SUBMISSION

-Please visit the Program page of the conference website, and click on the abstract title to view a PDF of the abstract.
-Attendees wishing to obtain hard copies of the abstracts may visit our website, and print copies of the individual PDF abstract files.
-Abstracts will be available online by June.
+Please visit the Program page of the conference website to view session descriptions as they become available.
+The final program, along with abstracts, will be made available on the Program page by June 2023.
+Attendees wishing to obtain hard copies of the abstracts may visit the website, and print copies of the individual PDF abstract files.